Lightprotocol/light-protocol/mock-app-verifier/README.md

 ### 5. Light Transaction Details

 Light Protocol features custom keypairs and uses a utxo model.
 These utxos are programmable.
-The programmable logic is enforced by custom application verifiers the respective developer needs to deploy.
+The programmable logic is enforced by custom application verifiers the described before.

 A transaction contains a number of input and output utxos.
 The circuit checks System verifiers verify specific instantiations of the light protocol circuit.
 Variations are the number of input and output utxos.

+**Anatomy of a Light Transaction:**

 // TODO: make graphic
-**Anatomy of a Light Transaction:**

 0. Instance: